mNemlaghi/cloud-embeddings/README.md

 ## Repository structure

 ### Evaluate
-Evaluate SOTA embeddings with [MTEB](https://huggingface.co/blog/mteb) and SageMaker Processing according to your needs and delights.
+Thanks to the [evaluation](evaluate/) part of this repository, you can evaluate SOTA embeddings with [MTEB](https://huggingface.co/blog/mteb) and SageMaker Processing according to your needs and delights.

 ### Finetune

-[Finetune](finetune/) is about modern, LoRA finetuning embeddings with 🤗 HuggingFace and SageMaker Training.
+[Finetune](finetune/) part is about modern, LoRA finetuning embeddings with 🤗 HuggingFace and SageMaker Training.

 ### Deploy

+[Deployment](deploy/).
 Automated pretrained embedding deployment with AWS CDK and SageMaker Model Hosting, in a Serverless way.

 ![Stacks proposition](https://github.com/mNemlaghi/cloud-embeddings/assets/12110853/dbc1689a-f050-4925-a334-cee70e04eb36)